 What Makes You YOU?

-There’s only one of you in the world, so I’d always encourage anyone applying for a job to not be afraid to be themselves.
+There’s only one of you in the world, so when you're applying for a job don't be afraid to be yourself.
 Society can make us feel like we have to conform, fit into a box, behave in a stiff, very corporate way.
 But if we do this then we’re ultimately kidding ourselves and doing the opposite of embracing diversity.

 Make Yourself a Prime Candidate

 When applying for a job (particularly a competitive training contract with a law firm) you are likely to be up against serious competition.
 Recruitment teams will have huge volumes of applications to wade through so make sure yours gets noticed.

 There are certain things you can do to ensure you stand out for the right reasons.
 Follow these steps to put yourself in the best position possible to secure a training contract.

 1. Get Experience

 The biggest step you can take has to be gaining practical experience.
 This includes practicing advocacy and being able to demonstrate client interaction experience.
 Note that this doesn’t necessarily need to be in a legal environment.
 One of our best Solicitors worked in a recruitment agency, managing client relationships, before joining Co-op.